jukent/koru-jekyll/README.md

 2. Set a `NPM_TOKEN` variable locally that will use the GitHub access token you just created.
    * To add the variable in your current session, run `export NPM_TOKEN=your-token-here`
    * Or add the variable to the configuration file of your shell environment (.bashrc, .zshrc, etc.)
-3. Run ` docker-compose build --build-arg NPM_TOKEN=${NPM_TOKEN} && docker-compose up` to run jekyll in a container.
+3. Run `docker-compose build --build-arg NPM_TOKEN=${NPM_TOKEN} && docker-compose up` to run jekyll in a container.

 ## New Release for downstream sites

-* Commit and push your changes to Github
+* Commit and push your changes to GitHub
-* Create a new version on Github
+* Create a new version on GitHub
 * Pull in the new release at https://github.com/NCAR/jekyll-koru-test in the _config.yml file.

 ## Google Analytics